 In 2005, more than 10,800 people died in rollovers, about 27 percent of all crash fatalities, and around four in ten of those rollover deaths were in passenger cars (not SUVs).
 Those numbers have been on a mostly steady (but slow) decline for some time.

 By 2014, rollovers accounted for under 19 percent of crash deaths (nearly 7,600), and in 2016, the estimate was below 7,500 total, with tens of thousands more injured.
 But that was nearly one-third of fatalities that year, while rollovers only made up a few percent of all crashes.

 It’s true that the majority of rollovers are single-vehicle crashes.
 But they still happen in crashes with other vehicles.
 In February, a pickup in Lakewood was left on its roof after causing a crash at an intersection.
 A day rarely goes by without news of a crash of this type, like the one earlier this month in El Cajon, where a two-vehicle collision left one on its roof.

 Orange County Car Accident Lawyer

 It doesn’t matter what type of crash you’ve been in, when you’re the victim of someone else’s careless driving, it’s critical that you take all the steps necessary to ensure that you are compensated for all damage and injury caused.
 Your medical expenses and lost wages need to be recovered—and without the right legal assistance that can be difficult.

-Contact the experienced automobile accident attorneys at Kohan & Bablove, LLP today at 1-844-404-2400 or contact us online through the form below to schedule a free consultation to discuss your case.
+Contact the experienced automobile accident attorneys at Kohan & Bablove, Injury Attorneys today at 1-844-404-2400 or contact us online through the form below to schedule a free consultation to discuss your case.
 We’ve helped hundreds of clients settle their cases successfully, and we’re ready to help you.